Fincha Habera, Ethiopia: Glacial periods

 The Bale Mountains faced long glaciation periods, creating an Afro-alpine climate and ecosystem.
 Glaciation periods were categorized by Glacial stages I, II, and III throughout the MSA.
 The first glacial stage, approximately occurring between 48,000 and 42,000 years ago, occurred during a wet and cold climate period in Eastern Africa that followed an arid ecosystem.
 Advancements of valley glaciers during this stage, corroborated with the specific climate, created a scenario in which glaciers advancing throughout the valley led to ice flow down multiple outlet glaciers.
 These outlets subsequently acted as sources of fresh water to MSA hunter-gatherers at Fincha Habera after the ice melted in the tropics and was drained throughout the nearby Web Valley.
 The second and third glacial stages continued this trend and created a stable environment for the Fincha Habera settlement that was categorized by cold, humid ecosystems.

-Although glaciers advanced and surrounded the area around Fincha Habera, it is important to note that they never made contact with the settlement.
+Although glaciers advanced and surrounded the area around Fincha Habera, they never made contact with the settlement.
 The rock shelter was approximately 500 to 700 meters below land levels in which the glaciers were found.
 Thus, more moderate climates allowed Fincha Habera to be suitable for habitation by gatherers multiple times throughout the MSA and provided refuge against arid climates in the lowlands.